Online Charging System (OCS) Integration

 |---|---|---|---|---|

-enabled | Boolean | No | false | Enable online charging integration.
-When false, all calls bypass OCS authorization. |
+enabled | Boolean | No | false | Master switch for online charging.
+When false, all calls bypass OCS authorization (no CCRs are sent).
+See What Controls Whether a Call Is Charged. |

-ccr_update_buffer_seconds | Integer | No | 2 | Safety buffer in seconds before credit expires when sending CCR-Update.
-OmniTAS sends CCR-U at (allocated_time - buffer) to ensure credit is extended before expiration.
+ccr_update_buffer_seconds | Integer | No | 2 | Safety buffer in seconds before granted credit expires.
+OmniTAS sends the next CCR-U at (allocated_time - buffer) so credit is extended before it runs out.
 Recommended: 2-5 seconds. |

 schedule_hangup_auth | Boolean | No | false | Enable automatic call hangup/transfer when granted credit expires.
-When true, OmniTAS schedules FreeSWITCH timer based on allocated_time from each CCA and dynamically reschedules on every CCR-U response.
+When true, OmniTAS schedules a FreeSWITCH timer based on allocated_time from each CCA and reschedules it on every CCR-U response.
 Works with credit_exhaustion_announcement. |

-credit_exhaustion_announcement | String | No | nil | Audio file path for credit exhaustion announcement.
-When configured with schedule_hangup_auth, uses scheduled transfer to play announcement before hangup.
-When configured alone (without schedule_hangup_auth), plays announcement on immediate credit exhaustion only.
-Path must use FreeSWITCH variable: "${base_dir}/sounds/...".
+credit_exhaustion_announcement | String | No | nil | Audio file path for the credit-exhaustion announcement.
+When configured with schedule_hangup_auth, uses a scheduled transfer to play the announcement before hangup.
+When configured alone, plays the announcement on immediate credit exhaustion only.
+Path must use the FreeSWITCH variable form: "${base_dir}/sounds/...".
 Set to nil for direct hangup without announcement. |

-skipped_regex | List[String] | No | [] | List of regex patterns for destination numbers that bypass OCS.
-Useful for emergency numbers (e.g., "^911$", "^000$"). |
+skipped_regex | List[String] | No | [] | List of regex patterns matched against the destination number.
+Matching destinations bypass OCS entirely (no session, no CCRs).
+Useful for emergency numbers and service codes (e.g., "^911$", "^000$"). |

 Diameter Connection Parameters